espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 If the user readers also need to generate their own `.devcontainer` folder content, as follows:

 1. open example project with vscode and then press `F1`
-1. In the pop-up dialog box, search for the `ESP-IDF: Add docker container configuration` command
+1. In the pop-up dialog box, search for the `ESP-IDF: Add Docker Container Configuration` command
 1. `.devcontainer`folder will be generated for the currently opened project.

 <img src="../../media\tutorials\using_docker_container\dev_container.gif" alt="" height="">